 Next are two and a half days of state-of-the-art oral and poster papers from around the world on a wide array of engineering, environmental management, and how-karst-works topics.
 Before the conference ends with a half-day field trip, there is a banquet, receptions, and many social events to meet new friends and build new partnerships.

 The Sinkhole Conference was created and led for many years by Dr. Barry Beck.
-In his memory, the conference now offers the Beck Student Scholarship.
-Students awarded a Beck Scholarship receive free registration to the conference and up to $1,000 reimbursement for travel expenses, as well as certain special recognitions and other benefits.
-Click here for details about the Beck Scholarship, past recipients, and how to apply.
+In his memory, the conference now offers the Beck Student Student Support Award.
+Students awarded receive free registration to the conference and up to $1,000 reimbursement for travel expenses, as well as certain special recognitions and other benefits.
+Click here for details about the Beck Student Support Award, past recipients, and how to apply.

 Attending The Sinkhole Conference can be a life-changing experience for students by opening their eyes to new knowledge, professional contacts, and opportunities.
-To help change a student’s life for the better, you can make a tax deductible donation to the Beck Scholarship to send more students to the Sinkhole Conference.
+To help change a student’s life for the better, you can make a tax deductible donation to the Beck Student Support Fund to send more students to the Sinkhole Conference.